Madonna to end Celebration tour with free concert in Brazil

 The Celebration tour is now in North America, with three April performances in Miami and five in Mexico City, the only Latin American stop before Rio.

-Madonna, who has won seven Grammy Awards and sold more than 300 million records worldwide, has additionally taken on acting, film directing and various business ventures over the years. – AFP
+Madonna has won seven Grammy Awards and sold more than 300 million records worldwide. – AFP

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now